 The adoption of the TAC Masterplan by the City of Tshwane necessitates the K217 road development, as this is a catalyst infrastructure project for the entire TAC development.

 The K217 is a provincial road which completes the road network in the Region 1 area.
 This provincial route has been on the Gauteng Provincial Department of Roads and Transport’s plans from the 1980s, but was not prioritized, due to the unavailability of funds.

 The pledge by some of the key investors in the area aims to change this by supporting government with funding, land donations and other technical contributions that will accelerate the road construction.

 This road development will immediately trigger the development of an Inland Port Precinct and unlock a R5-billion mixed use development by the Rosslyn Hub Development Company (Pty) Ltd.

 The length of this link is approximately 11 kilometers.
 The road is earmarked to become a Class 2 road with 4 lanes when completed.
 K217 acts as a freight and public transport link between Pyramid South Terminal through K6, Soshanguve, Rosslyn, and the Orchards area to the N4 Bakwena Highway.

-The TAC programme is a strategic infrastructure programme that is aimed at stimulating automotive vehicle assembly and components manufacturing by accelerating the development of key infrastructure such as logistics, residential and recreational development, through public and private partnerships in the Rosslyn and adjacent areas.
+The TAC programme is a strategic infrastructure programme that is aimed at stimulating automotive vehicle assembly and components manufacturing by accelerating the development of key infrastructure such as logistics, residential and recreational development, through public-private partnerships in Rosslyn and adjacent areas.

 Opportunities in Tshwane Automotive City